pinterest/querybook/docs/admin_guide/general_config.md

 ## Overview

-Other than the basic infrastructure setup such as rdbms and redis, all configurations can be done in the admin tools on the DataHub website directly.
+Other than the basic infrastructure setup such as rdbms and redis, all configurations can be done in the admin tools on the Querybook website directly.
 Note that it is only accessible for users under the "Admin" role.

-The first user that installs DataHub gets the "Admin" role.
+The first user that installs Querybook gets the "Admin" role.
 Admins can add other admins and modify anyone's role.

 In the next section we will go over different things that can be configured in the Admin tools.